-Our subscription revenue is comprised primarily of fees we charge for our subscription and hosted service offerings including certain of our Adobe Marketing Cloud services and Creative Cloud.
+Our subscription revenue is comprised primarily of fees we charge for our subscription and hosted service offerings including Creative Cloud and certain of our Adobe Marketing Cloud services.
 We recognize subscription revenue ratably over the term of agreements with our customers, beginning on the commencement of the service.
 We expect our subscription revenue will continue to increase as a result of our investments in new SaaS and subscription models.
-We also expect this to increase the amount of recurring revenue we generate as a percent of our total revenue.
+We also expect this to continue to increase the amount of our recurring revenue.

 As described in Note 15 of our Notes to Condensed Consolidated Financial Statements, we have the following segments: Digital Media, Digital Marketing and Print and Publishing.
-Subscription revenue by reportable segment for the three and six months ended May 30, 2014 and May 31, 2013 are as follows (dollars in millions):
+Subscription revenue by reportable segment for the three months ended February 27, 2015 and February 28, 2014 are as follows (dollars in millions):